Maria Höhn Professor of History on the Marion Musser Lloyd '32 Chair

-Together with Seungsook Moon she co-authored and co-edited Over There: Living with The US Military Empire from World War Two to the Present which explores the impact of US military bases on gender and race relations in West Germany, South Korea and Japan (Duke, 2010).
+She co-authored and co-edited (together with Seungsoon Moon) Over There: Living with The U.S. Military Empire from World War Two to the Present which explores the impact of U.S. military bases on gender and race relations in West Germany, South Korea and Japan (Duke, 2010).
 A Korean translation of Over There was published in 2017 as오버데어: 2차세계대전부터 현재까지 미군제국과 함께 살아온 삶 by Greenbee Press, Seoul.
-She is also the co-author (with Martin Klimke) of A Breath of Freedom: African American GIs, the Civil Rights Struggle and Germany (Palgrave 2010).
-A revised and expanded version of that book, will be published in German in April 2016 as Ein Hauch von Freiheit?
+She is also the co-author (with Martin Klimke) of A Breath of Freedom.
+African American GIs, the Civil Rights Struggle and Germany (Palgrave 2010).
+A revised and expanded version of that book, was published in German in 2016 as Ein Hauch von Freiheit?
 Afroamerikanische Soldaten, die US Bürgerrechtsbewegung und Deutschland.

-Höhn is the co-founder and co-director of “The Civil Rights Struggle, African American GIs, and Germany” (https://twitter.com/aacvrgermany), a digital archive and oral history collection that the NAACP honored during the organization’s centennial convention in 2009 with the Julius E. Williams Distinguished Community Service Award.
+Höhn is the co-founder and co-director of “The Civil Rights Struggle, African American GIs, and Germany” (http://aacvr-germany.org), a digital archive and oral history collection.
 A photography exhibition based on that research project has been shown at universities and museums in the United States, Germany and Great Britain.

-Höhn has also served as a historical consultant and co-narrator for a number of television documentaries on the impact of the American military on Germany society, and the experience of African American GIs in that country.
+Höhn has served as a historical consultant and co-narrator for a number of television documentaries on the impact of the American military on Germany society, and the experience of African American GIs in that country.
 She advised filmmaker Maia Wechsler for Melvin and Jean: An American Story, a documentary that aired on French public TV and premiered at the NYC Documentary Film Festival in November 2012.
 She also collaborated with Annette Baumeister on a documentary on The Germans and the Vietnam War, which aired in May 2013 on German Public TV.
-Most recently, Broadview TV and Smithsonian Channel produced a 90-minute documentary based on her research.
-“Breath of Freedom,” directed by Dag Freyer and narrated by Cuba Gooding Jr., which aired on Smithsonian Channel and German public television (Ein Hauch von Freiheit) in 2013.
+Broadview TV and Smithsonian Channel produced a 90-minute documentary based on her research.
+“Breath of Freedom,” directed by Dag Freyer and narrated by Cuba Gooding, Jr., which aired on Smithsonian Channel and German public television (Ein Hauch von Freiheit) in 2013.